|Activity||Ruby Valley Trek|

 What is Included?

-- Government License holder Discovery World Trekking experienced and qualified trek leader (guide), assistant trekking guide, (18 trekkers: 1 assistant guide) and porter to help trekkers luggage (2 trekkers: 1porter).
+- Government License holder English Speaking Discovery World Trekking experienced and qualified trek leader guide and porter to help trekkers luggage.
+(2 trekkers:1 porter "9 kg per trekker max limit")

-- Coverage of guides and porters meals, insurance, salary, lodging, transportation and other necessary equipment.
+- Coverage of Guides and Porters, Their meals, insurance, salary, lodging, transportation, flight and other necessary equipment.

 - Langtang National Park entry permit fee.